searchwebservices/searchtech/docs/AD-CAMPAIGN-CONFIG.md

 Local team in Los Cabos.
 In-person consultations.

-👉 Learn more at searchtech.mx
+👉 Learn more at searchos.tech
 ```

 **Primary Text (Spanish):**